lski/Lski-ModalJs/README.md

 Lski-Modal
 ============

 Creates a centered modal box without and pre-defined styling, beyond the most basic to get it to work.
-It is built as a standalone item and does NOT require any additional framworks such as jQuery.
+It is built as a standalone item and does NOT require any additional framworks.

 ## Installation